 - Paid leads

 Here, we’re only going to talk about how to get free leads for your business because it is an entirely different game for paid leads.
-To master paid leads, you need to learn how to do it correctly first, then you need money to test different ads and find out which ads works and which doesn’t.

 So, if you are just starting out, the very first thing you should do is to let everyone in your network know what service you are offering for your new business.

 The purpose of doing this is that they can help you spread the word and get people in your network to refer clients to you.